Vheektoh/Comparative-study-between-RESNET-and-a-Custom-CNN-on-a-small-dataset/README.md

 the results showed the RESNET performed better than the custom CNN.

 Early stopping was used in the pytorch training loop.
+- The Completed file has the corrected lines of code.